erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/10_intro.md

 Looking at earlier attempts at automating construction (particularly in Japan and Korea during the 80s), one can see how the technology of the day was unable to provide said individualization and flexibility required in construction [@BockConstructionRobotsElementary2016; @BockRoboticIndustrializationAutomation2015; @BockSiteAutomationAutomated2016].
 With robots, sensors and fast computing becoming more ubiquitous, we are finally seeing the emergence of construction robotics.

-The first examples of these new on-site, commercially available robots were [SAM100](https://www.construction-robotics.com/) the brick-laying robot and [Tybot](https://www.tybotllc.com/) the rebar-tying robot for bridge decks.
+First examples of these new on-site, commercially available robots are [SAM100](https://www.construction-robotics.com/) the brick-laying robot and [Tybot](https://www.tybotllc.com/) the rebar-tying robot for bridge decks.
 Robots have also entered the preproduction of buildings and we are slowly seeing more direct links between digital planning and individualized robotic execution.
 As industrial robots enter the construction industry, the existing construction machinery is also becoming more sophisticated.
 Dump trucks are already driving autonomously in open pit mines and excavators and other machines are being fitted with sensors and digital controls.